tabbzi/LnzLive/docs/GUIDE.md

 While a ball/addball is hovered or selected, use "Omit Ballz" to include ballz in the `[Omissions]` list.

-### Connect with Linez
+### Connect by Linez

-While a ball is hovered or selected, selecting "Connect with Linez" enters Line Mode.
+While a ball is hovered or selected, selecting "Connect by Linez" enters Line Mode.
 Click another ball to connect the two with a Linez entry in the LNZ.

 ### Copy-Mirror

 The Copy-Mirror tool can be used to mirror changes over the X axis.
-When selected on the background (not a specific ball), you can choose to mirror right-to-left (R-to-L) or left-to-right (L-to-R) on all ballz which will apply all changes on the model's right (R) to the model's left (L) side (LnzLive is mirrored, so the left side of the viewport to the right side) or vice versa.
-This includes ballz, addballz, paintballz, linez, etc. Alternatively, if selected by right-clicking a specific ballz, then properties of that ball will be mirrored to its symmetrical equivalent.
-Or, if the ball is a center ball, applied to itself but mirrored on the X axis.
+When selected on the background (not a specific ball), you can choose to mirror right-to-left (R-to-L) or left-to-right (L-to-R).
+R-to-L applies all changes on the model's right (R) to the model's left (L) side, and L-to-R does the reverse (LnzLive is mirrored, so the left side of the viewport corresponds to the right side of the model).
+If triggered by right-clicking a specific ball, properties of that ball will be mirrored to its symmetrical equivalent.
+If the ball is a center ball, the properties are applied to itself but mirrored on the X axis.

 ### Export to Clothes CLZ